- A hopeful movie

-- Very trad.
-Trad in a plaid maxi dress.
+- It’s trad in a plaid maxi dress

-What Patricia, and I feel like calling her Patty is disrespectful at this point, has done is give us a female superhero that can trigger an emotional reaction in men.
+Patty Jenkins has done the seemingly impossible: give the audience a female superhero that can trigger an emotional reaction in men.

 I don’t mean triggering hilarious laughter.